More and more businesses are feeling the pressure to do something with social media. There is a lot you can do.

 The clear advantage social media offers over other forms of media is that it is a two-way communication platform.
 It’s the same as being on the phone with someone or corresponding by email.
 As a way to engage potential customers, social media can be a great way to go.
 Social media can also influence your Google and Bing search results so that your business is likely to rank higher when people search for your business or something related to your business.

 The difference between social media and traditional advertising is that traditional advertising has a built-in audience.
 You pay a radio station to run ads because they have access to ten thousand people in the morning when those people are driving to work.
 With social media you can also pay for a built-in audience, but you also have the (important) option to grow your own audience.

 When you grow your own audience, this is known as organic growth.
 It’s organic because you haven’t paid someone else to lend you the audience for a period of time.
 Organic media is the parent of something known as earned media.
 We recommend growing your audience organically and then filling in with paid support at key times if you need some extra oomph (you might want to try a paid campaign during the holidays or before a big wine festival, for example).

-Step 1: Set up your profiles on all of the social channels
+Step 1: Set up Profiles On All of the Social Media Networks

 This is the boring part.
 Take a picture of yourself and a photo of your business.
 Start an account on Twitter and try to obtain your own name.
 Try to avoid anything that includes numbers or underscores.